soaglobalguides/soaglobalguides.github.io/docs/sincolo.md

 ## Divisions

 Guilds on JP can currently qualify for one of three tournament divisions: Ultimate 32, Super Division, and Normal Division.
 The number of slots given to each timeslot varies based on a number of factors, such as previous Ultimate 32 performance and Gran Colosseum results.
 Pokelabo says that roughly speaking, guilds in Division 1 of Gran Colosseum will be placed in Super, while guilds on the higher end of Division 2 will be placed in Normal.
 I personally would not be surprised if Global gets Super and Normal merged, given the lower population.
+Super and Normal Division tournament brackets consist of the 32 guilds closest to one another (guilds that didn't make Ultimate \#1-#32, \#33-#64, etc.)

 Timeslot distribution on JP for 9th Colosseum Sin looks like the following: